Nelsallg/easylibs/packages/transformer/README.md

-# File Transformer
+# Transformer: A Comprehensive Data Transformation Library

+## Introduction

-This library provides a set of interfaces and classes for transforming files, blobs, and form data.
+The Transformer library provides a comprehensive set of tools for transforming data between various formats, including base64 strings, Uint8Arrays, Blobs, and File objects.
+It also includes a FormDataTransformer class for converting between FormData objects and JavaScript objects.

 It includes the following features:

 - Convert a Uint8Array to a Blob
 - Convert a File to a Blob